Lynne loves to do crafts with her children and grandchildren. (almost as much as she loves them and loves Jesus!)

 Origami at its finest!

 German Stars (also known as Moravian Stars) are beautiful handmade Christmas Ornaments.
 They can be a little tricky; however, with just a bit of practice, you'll find they come together rather quickly.
-It's hard to believe that a mere four strips of paper can become the three dimensional ornament pictured on the left.
+It's hard to believe that a mere four strips of paper can become the three dimensional ornament pictured above.

-I learned to make these delightful ornaments about 15 years ago.
-I taught my daughters and for several years we made them for Christmas gifts for friends, family and our churches (my husband is a pastor, so we had several churches at one time and moved every three or four years).
+I learned to make these delightful ornaments in the mid-'90's.
+I taught my daughters, and for several years we made them as Christmas gifts for friends, family, and our churches (my husband is a pastor, so we had several churches at one time and moved every three or four years).
 They made for a nice family gift.

 (And if you keep scrolling to the bottom you'll find a link to a photo gallery of step by step photo)